 Two of the most famous British isles – Jersey and Guernsey – have gorgeous beaches, fascinating histories, delicious food, and easy access from the UK.
-So, how do you decide between Jersey or Guernsey?
-I lived in Jersey for decades and visited Guernsey very frequently, so I know both islands well.
+So, how do you decide between Jersey or Guernsey holidays?
+I lived in Jersey for decades and frequently visited Guernsey, so I know both islands well.

 “bits of France fallen into the sea and picked up by England”